QiaoNPC/qiaonpc.github.io/content/post/GCC/index.md

 This year, I was very lucky to represent **Malaysia** together with **[Ruhan](https://www.linkedin.com/in/ruhan-aidan-amaradasa-104113155/), [Han Ming](https://www.linkedin.com/in/hmleong0510/), and [Shree](https://www.linkedin.com/in/0x251e/)**.
 During the week, we met many talented participants from different countries and learned from experienced security researchers and industry practitioners.

+One funny and memorable part outside the classes was seeing **Han Ming aura farming on the piano** with some improvised music.
+It became one of those random GCC moments that made the whole week feel even more special.

 ---

 ## What is Global Cybersecurity Camp?